capytaine/capytaine/docs/user_manual/post_pro.rst

     Zi = velocity_impedance(data)

+Note that we assigned the inertia and stiffness to attributes of :code:`body` called :code:`mass` and :code:`hydrostatic_stiffness`.
+These are the name expected by the :code:`velocity_impedance` function to compute the impedance matrix.

 By simple extension of incorporating the excitation transfer function response amplitude operator (RAO)::

     from capytaine.post_pro import rao